cyb0124/OCRemote/README.md

     These processes are for machines that passively generate outputs (e.g. cobblestone generators).
   - **ProcessReactorHysteresis**\
     This process is a simple hysteresis feedback controller for big/extreme reactors.
+  - **ProcessReactorProportional**\
+    This process is a simple proportional feedback controller for big/extreme reactors.